Lillian Somoza de Sevilla Sacasa: Queen of the Army

 By November 1941, Anastasio Somoza García was anticipatingly advancing his campaign to continue in power when his first presidential term ended in 1947, which had been extended to 10 years, through a transitional provision of the constitutional reforms approved by the Constituent Assembly of 1938.
 Part of his strategy was to make his presence felt in all areas of national life, ensuring that social, political and business life revolved around his person, creating bonds and loyalties.

 To make Lillian "queen" of the army in the framework of an event that involved all the departments of the country, since a process was carried out in which local young women were elected as "Departmental Brides of the National Guard", who formed the "Juvenile Court of Bridesmaids" of Queen Lillian I, was to use sentimental and monarchical symbols that strengthened in the national imaginary the figure of the Somozas as the "imperial family of Nicaragua".

 Officially, it was said that the initiative to elect Lillian "Queen of the Army" came from the Corporals and Sergeants of the National Guard and was chosen on November 14 for the coronation commemorating the date on which Anastasio Somoza García was appointed Chief of the National Guard.
 Somoza did not neglect any aspect to strengthen the loyalties of the members of the Army and his control of it.

-On November 14, 1941, Lillian was crowned in the Old Cathedral of Managua Queen of the National Guard, by Archbishop José Antonio Lezcano y Ortega.
-For this occasion, her father ordered that the Guards dress as Roman knights parading through the main streets of Managua in the following order: Herald on foot, Criers on Horses, Fence formed by the "Imperial Guard", carriage of Her Majesty Lillian I, Musical Band of the National Guard and Army Squadrons in field suit.
+On November 14, 1941, Somoza was crowned in the Old Cathedral of Managua Queen of the National Guard, by Archbishop José Antonio Lezcano y Ortega.
+For this occasion, her father ordered that the Guards dress as Roman knights parading through the main streets of Managua in the following order: Herald on foot, Criers on Horses, Fence formed by the "Imperial Guard", carriage of Her Majesty Lillian I, Musical Band of the National Guard and Army Squadrons in field suits.

 The celebration continued with a gala at the National Palace with three thousand guests from the most "select" of the country, enlivened by four orchestras.
-The dress Lillian wore was designed exclusively for her by internationally renowned designer Cristóbal Balenciaga.
+The dress Somoza wore was designed exclusively for her by internationally renowned designer Cristóbal Balenciaga.
 It was never known how much the dress cost.